 No, I’m not talking about your friend that had too many Coronas on 2nd, I’m referring to the guy that keeps giving you the surly look and is trying to pick a fight.
 Yes, I believe you could take him, but it’s definitely not worth the hassle.
 There are a lot of cameras in downtown Nashville and a lot of witnesses.
 An assault charge can be very serious, so walk away from that guy.

 Nashville officers will be out on horses.
 No, do not try and pet the horses.
 Some officers may be nice and not care if you tap Ole Silver on the nose, but others may not take to kindly at it.
 And just as a precaution, the answer is no, the officer will definitely not let you ride the horse.
 Ask Tim McGraw!

 - Pace Yourself.

 It’s a four-day festival and the weather is supposed to reach the 90s each day.
 Stay in it for the long haul by drinking plenty of water and finding shade.
 Drinking a large amount, mixed with lack of water or food could result in some unwanted consequences.
 If you black out, then you’ve read these tips for nothing and will be waking up in a hospital or jail.

 Most importantly, have fun.
 CMA Fest is a great time to watch the best country music acts in the world in one of the best cities in the country.
 Enjoy the events with your friends and family, but use your common sense and don’t let a lapse in judgment ruin your time at CMA Fest.

-Michael Wrenn and Joseph Fuson are criminal defense attorneys at Freeman & Fuson Law in Nashville, Tennessee.
+Joseph Fuson is a criminal defense attorney at Freeman & Fuson Law in Nashville, Tennessee.
 Call our office at (615) 298-7272 for a consultation.